 Hi everybody.
-This is Scott Levin chief peacekeeper, family law attorney and mediator and I’m here today with Laurie again, Lori, thank you so much for being here with us.
+This is Scott Levin chief peacekeeper™, family law attorney, and mediator, and I’m here today with Laurie again, Lori, thank you so much for being here with us.
 So happy to be here, Scott.
 Good.
-Laurie, can you introduce yourself for our for viewers real quick?
+Laurie, can you introduce yourself to our viewers real quick?

 Laurie Itkin, CDFA 0:20